BCDA-APS/use_bluesky/python_installation/README.md

 Now we can test if we have installed enough software to be useful.
 Might still need more...

 ```
-import apstools.devices as APS_devices
+from apstools.devices import ApsMachineParametersDevice
-aps = APS_devices.ApsMachineParametersDevice(name="aps")
+aps = ApsMachineParametersDevice(name="aps")
 ```

-We need to wait for those PVs to connect.
+We need to wait for those PVs to connect (could call `aps.wait_for_connections()`).
 Check that `aps.connected` returns `True` before continuing.
 Test by looking at the APS storage ring current:

     aps.current.value